syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 ### Enabling group overflow popup

 The [EnableGroupOverflow](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_EnableGroupOverflow) property defines whether to add a separate popup for the overflow items in the group while resizing.
-If it is set to false, the overflow items will be shown in the common overflow popup present at the right end of the tab content.
+If it is set to `false`, the overflow items will be shown in the common overflow popup present at the right end of the tab content.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}